Frank Foster (jazz musician)

 Frank Benjamin Foster III (September 23, 1928 – July 26, 2011) was an American tenor and soprano saxophonist, flautist, arranger, and composer.
 Foster collaborated frequently with Count Basie and worked as a bandleader from the early 1950s.
 In 1998, Howard University awarded Frank Foster with the Benny Golson Jazz Master Award.

 Early life and education

-Foster was born in Cincinnati, Ohio, United States, and educated at Wilberforce University.
+Foster was born on September 23 1928, in Cincinnati, and educated at Wilberforce University.
 In 1949, he moved to Detroit, Michigan, where he joined the local jazz scene, playing with musicians such as Wardell Gray.